jedisct1/6Jack/README.markdown

 **6jack** is especially suitable for:

   * __Writing tests for clients and servers__:
-  Tests for networked applications are ofte limited to sending a bunch of requests and comparing the answers to the expected ones.
+  Tests for networked applications are often limited to sending a bunch of requests and comparing the answers to the expected ones.
   However, in production, system calls can fail for a variety of reasons.
   Packets get lost or delayed.
 Weird queries are received because of bogus clients or attackers.
 Content can get altered by third parties.
   How do you test for that?
-For example, how often does your test suite actually include tests for cases like "quota exceeded" or "no space left on device"?
+For example, how often does your test suite actually include tests for cases like EINTR and ENOBUFS?
   6jack makes it easy to simulate this kind of failure, without having to patch your existing software.

   * __Debugging and reverse engineering protocols__:
-  **tcpdump** is a super powerful tool.
+  tcpdump is a super powerful tool.
 However, it has been designed to log incoming and outgoing packets.
   **6jack** can alter the data sent from and to system calls.
 It can help you understand what's going on over the wire by modifying stuff